MSI: Maximize Support-Set Information for Few-Shot Segmentation: Experiments

 \textbf{Best features for SCM:} In Tab.~\ref{table:Ablation_study1}, we show results when using various combinations of features to obtain SCM.
-For this purpose, VAT~\cite{VAT} with ResNet50~\cite{Resnet} backbone is used as a baseline and PASCAL-5$^i$~\cite{pascal} is chosen for training and testing the model.
-FM refers to the feature masking utilized by several previous FSS models, obtained by masking background features.
-The ablation study reveals that harnessing both SIF and STF via concatenation achieves the best mIoU of 68.3\% among all others.
+For this purpose, VAT~\cite{VAT} with ResNet50 backbone is used as a baseline and PASCAL-5$^i$ is chosen for training and testing the model.
+The ablation study reveals that harnessing both SIF and STF via concatenation achieves the best mIoU.
 Please see the supplementary text for visualizations of the correlation value distributions for SIF and STF.

 \textbf{On different ways of fusing SIF and STF:} The proposed method, MSI, calculates cosine similarity between $\langle$STF, QF$\rangle$ and $\langle$SIF, QF$\rangle$, and concatenates the two generated correlation maps.
 To see the effectiveness of this method, we experimented with different approaches to fuse SIF and STF to obtain SCM~(see Tab.~\ref{table:Ablation_study2}).
-Feature addition refers to the element-wise addition of features before calculating cosine similarity to get correlation map.
+Feature addition refers to the element-wise addition of features before calculating the cosine similarity to get the correlation map.
 Correlation addition means simply adding two correlation maps element-wise.
 The attention method merges two correlation maps through 1x1 depth-wise attention based on Attention~U-Net~\cite{attention_unet}.
 Among all design choices for fusion, concatenating the two correlation maps showed the best performance.

-\textbf{Fast training convergence:} We have noticed that the proposed method (MSI) with VAT~\cite{VAT2} and ResNet50~\cite{Resnet} on PASCAL-5$^i$~\cite{pascal}, VAT~+~MSI, provides 3.3x faster convergence (i.e. to reach mIoU of 60\%) on average than VAT~\cite{VAT} ~(Fig.~\ref{fig:train_curve}), along with a remarkable improvement in performance.
+\textbf{Fast training convergence:} We notice that MSI with VAT~\cite{VAT} and ResNet50 on PASCAL-5$^i$, VAT~+~MSI, provides 3.3x faster convergence (i.e.~to reach mIoU of 60\%) on average than VAT~(Fig.~\ref{fig:train_curve}), along with a remarkable improvement in performance.
 Similarly with HSNet, HSNet+MSI allows faster convergence by 4.5x on average.
 See supplementary for plots.